My thoughts | My results | The ups & downs | My likes & dislikes

 Day 21 | Sunday

-I measured myself this morning, and I'm thrilled with the results, especially around my waist.
+I measured myself this morning (final results revealed at the end), and I'm thrilled with the results, especially around my waist.

 Another positive; I got my period today and am happy to say that I only have minimal cramping.
 My sweet food craving is also not as intense as before starting Boost Camp.